9 November 2022

 - The provider had systems in place to protect people from avoidable harm and abuse.

-- All staff we spoke with felt valued by the leaders and said there was a high level of staff support and engagement.
+- All staff we spoke to felt valued by the leaders and said there was a high level of staff support and engagement.

 - Patients could access care and treatment from the service within an appropriate timescale for their needs.

-The areas where the provider must make improvements as they are in breach of regulations are:
+The areas where the provider should make improvements are:

-Chief Inspector of Primary Medical Services and Integrated Care
+Chief Inspector of Hospitals and Interim Chief Inspector of Primary Medical Services